 The most flexible type of engagement is a retainer.
 This is for teams that work fast on dynamically changing priorities.
 This includes includes ongoing discussion to hone an evolving strategy in response to a dynamic situation, as well as stewardship and commentary over time on initiatives to implement said strategy.
 As Every app is designed for behavior change, intentionally or unintentionally, my role here is to make sure you and your team are thinking through the proper questions in the right way to influence user behavior intentionally.

-It will often be the case that the exploration engagment reveals a well-defined project where you would want me in a more involved role.
-An example of this might be if I need to deliver an onboarding strategy for your team to implement.
+It will often be the case that the exploration engagement reveals a well-defined project where you would want me in a more involved role.
+An example of this would include my work with GuidedTrack, where I developed plans for their pre-launch onboarding, validated those plans through user research, iterated, and am helping develop product functionalities that will make the app fundamentally easier to learn.

 One type of engagement that I have been curious to explore more is a series of tailored educational workshops with the dual goal of maximizing your product and facilitating team growth.
 Learning through doing is the best way to learn how behavioral science and game design insights work in your specific context.
 This would follow a general cycle of learning about the company's current challenges, finding the relevant Lenses of behavioral science and game design principles, facilitating a workshop with the team, and then I would review and help hone the ideas to be implemented.